kursein/kursein/README.md

 - Sexualising maiden goddesses
 - Ody x Hermes [Thats incest!]
 - People who makes Penelope the masc one just bc shes spartan.
 YOU ARE IGNORING THE MESSAGE.
+- That new melantho x Penelope book readers

 Take note: If ur uncomfy w/ my sexual and disgusting jokes just say it since I will understand